 The legal basis for data processing is Art.
 6 para.
 1 sentence 1 lit. f DSGVO.
 Our legitimate interest follows from the purposes listed above for data collection.
 Under no circumstances do we use the data collected for the purpose of drawing conclusions about you personally.

 This data is not stored with other personal data.

 Please send your application documents exclusively to email@example.com.

 Send us your application documents in encrypted form only.
-You can download the PGP encryption key from our website.
-To agree on attachment encryption using 7-zip, please contact the data protection officer.
+You can download the PGP encryption key here.
+To agree on attachment encryption using 7-zip, please contact firstname.lastname@example.org or call us.

 The personal data contained in your application documents will be forwarded to the personnel officer of the law firm.
 They are stored in the firm’s internal data processing systems for the purpose of processing your evaluation.
 The data will only be made available to employees in charge of the application process.

 Once your application has been decided, your data will be deleted and any printouts or copies will be destroyed.
 If you want the data for any following application procedure to remain with us, we will obtain your prior consent.
 You have the right to ask us whether and which data have remained in the law firm and, if applicable, to demand their deletion (see also 7.
 Rights of persons concerned).

 We offer you the opportunity to apply for a job with us (e.g. by e-mail, by post or via online application form).
 In the following we will inform you about the scope, purpose and use of your personal data collected during the application process.
 We assure you that the collection, processing and use of your data will be in accordance with the applicable data protection laws and all other legal requirements and that your data will be treated in strict confidence.